DigitalGrainSize/pyDGS/README.md

 **this is the area to volume conversion coefficient.
 See Cuttler et al (provided)') you could also use it as an empirical tuning coefficient against field data (recommended)')

+Note that you have to experiment a little with values of both 'm' and 'x' to get good results.

 Example usage